pangsianglian/pangsianglian/README.md

 ## 🎯 Career Goal

-To build scalable backend systems and automation pipelines in a cloud-native environment.
-Open to internships or junior developer roles in backend, cloud, or AI teams.
+I aspire to apply my finance-domain experience and technical training to build robust backend systems, intelligent automation pipelines, and scalable AI-driven applications.

+Currently open to internships or roles in:

+- Backend engineering

+- Cloud infrastructure and DevOps

+- Algorithm design / machine learning

+My goal is to contribute to impactful, data-intensive projects while continuously expanding my skills in algorithms, distributed systems, and AI technologies.

 ---